 The heart and soul of Beirut and one of the city’s major commercial districts, Hamra is home to Lebanon’s top fashion stores and hotels, and the prestigious American University of Beirut.
 With vast numbers of locals and tourists crowding its streets daily, it hosts a number of restaurants catering for a wide range of appetites.
 Here we take a look at some of the most popular haunts in this vibrant neighborhood.

-Surrounded by the olive green walls of its minimally designed interior, Abu Naim takes prides in serving traditional Lebanese food made from the freshest meat and vegetables hand-picked daily by chef and owner Abu Naim himself.
-Locals return regularly since restaurants in which tradition is adhered to as much as here are becoming fewer and far between.
-Beyond the usual fare of warm and cold mezzeh and assorted grilled meats, here’s the chance to try something truly authentic, including marinated lamb brains and raw ground beef or spiced liver.
-Opening hours: Mon-Sun: 12:00-00:00
+Surrounded by the olive green walls of its minimally designed interiors, Abu Naim takes prides in serving traditional Lebanese food created from the freshest meat and vegetables, handpicked daily by chef and owner Abu Naim himself.
+Locals tend to return regularly, especially since restaurants in which tradition is adhered to as much as here, are becoming few and far between.
+Beyond the usual fare of warm or cold mezze and assorted grilled meats, here’s the chance to try something truly exotic, including marinated lamb brains and raw ground beef or spiced liver.

 No self-respecting foodie, fond of authentic Neapolitan pizza, would miss an opportunity of dining at Dottore.
 Tucked away in a quiet side street off Hamra’s main thoroughfare, this little Italian bistro packs in romantic charm, fresh ingredients and a concise menu of Italian dishes, kept traditionally simple.
 Beyond a handful of antipasti and meat dishes, pizzas are the largest draw, topped with generous amounts of mozzarella and a sprig of basil.
 It is well worth asking about the daily specials.

 Address: Rue Antoine Gemayel, Hamra, Lebanon. +961 3 556 833